NANANA28/masterthesis-asr-llm-postcorrection/README.md

-# Master Thesis: ASR Error Correction Using Large Language Models under the 1-best Hypothesis Setting
+**ASR Error Correction Using Large Language Models under the 1-best Hypothesis Setting**

 This repository contains the code, prompts, and metadata used in the master's thesis:

-**ASR Error Correction Using Large Language Models under the 1-best Hypothesis Setting**

 ## Overview

 This study investigates the effectiveness of LLMs for ASR post-correction under the 1-best hypothesis setting.